rtic-rs/rtic/Notes.md

 }
 ```

 The highest priority is achieved through an `interrupt_free` and does not at all affect the `BASEPRI`.
+Thus it manipulates only the "logic" priority (used to optimize out locks).

-For the normal case, on enter we check if the BASEPRI register has been read, if not we read it and update `priority`.
-On exit we check if are to restore a logical priority (inside a nested lock) or to restore the BASEPRI (previously read).
+For the normal case, on enter we check if the BASEPRI register has been read, if not we read it and update `old_basepri_hw`.
+On exit we check if we should restore a logical priority (inside a nested lock) or to restore the BASEPRI (previously stored in `old_basepri_hw`).

 ## Safety

 We can safely `unwrap` the `get_old_basepri_hw: Option<u8>` as the path leading up to the `unwrap` passes an update to `Some` or was already `Some`.
 Updating `get_old_basepri_hw` is monotonic, the API offers no way of making `get_old_basepri_hw` into `None` (besides `new`).

 Moreover `new` is the only public function of `Priority`, thus we are exposing nothing dangerous to the user.
+(Externally changing `old_basepri_hw` could lead to memory unsafety, as an incorrect BASEPRI value may allow starting a task that should have been blocked, and once started access to resources with the same ceiling (or lower) is directly granted under SRP).

 ## Implementation